Content Velocity: does your website needs it?

 Content planning

 Build a content plan for your team.
-I like creating a Topical Map with Pillar Pages and Content Clusters paired with a good Content Calendar to ensure that your content production stays consistent.
+I like creating a Topical Map with Pillar Pages and Content Clusters paired with a good Content Calendar to ensure that your content production stays consistent and I get Topical Authority.

 Once your content planning is set out, you want a content calendar your team can follow.